DataSenseAnalytics/PubEddie/beginner_tutorial/beginner_tutorial.md

 After module finishes running, 10 sample rows (if the number of rows of the final output exceeds 10) are returned and module chip turns from red to green in dependency graph.
 If you want to get the complete result, just click on `Export to CSV` next to `Run Module` and CSV file will be downloaded to your laptop.

 ![Run_module](./Run_module.gif)

+That's it to get started.
+Please review the User Guide for more detailed description of EDDiE's features and functionality.